Staircase with tiling intact from its railway days. This led to the emergency stairs.

 Getting a sense of perspective of something deep underground from a point high above the ground.
 This photo, taken from the top of the Monument, shows the building that replaced Regis House.
 Regis House itself was a replacement of the original building that housed the station ticket office and lift shafts.

-The street on the bottom right of the photo is where part of the King William Street station site starts (approximately half way along the street, where the bollard is on the right hand side in the sunlight).
-The single tunnel of the station and its crossover continues under the road (King William Street itself) and across to Arthur Street.
+The street on the bottom right of the photo is where part of the King William Street station site starts (approximately half way along the street, where the bollard is, in the sunlight on the right hand side).
+The single tunnel of the station and its crossover continues under the road (which is King William Street itself) and across to Arthur Street.
 The curve of Arthur Street is apparent from this photo and as the tunnels follow the line of the road, they have the same sharp curve.

 (photo: 2009) |